open-ordinal/open-ordinal-api/ReadMe.md

-> [!WARNING]
-> If you’re seeing this, you have early access to this repository.
-Please note that it is still a work in progress and will undergo changes until we make it public.
-Expect updates and modifications as we continue to develop it.

 # Open Ordinal API

-> [!NOTE]
-> TL;DR:
 > The Open Ordinal API is a JavaScript library / module that can be externally linked by any Ordinal to share its internal data and functionality with an external entity.

 The fundamental concept is that an ordinal has the capacity to reveal a wealth of data and capabilities.
 This proves beneficial for various areas such as in Applications, Wallets, Marketplaces, Custom Proxies, CDNs, Publishers and more.